AviatrixSystems/Docs/HowTos/aws_network_limits.rst

 AWS Network Limits and Limitations
 ===========================================================================================

-It is good to know about the AWS network limits both for planning and troubleshooting: you can build your network architecture that allows you to overcome these limits; it saves you time of troubleshooting when there is a failure or downtime in your network.
+It is good to know about the AWS network limits both for planning and troubleshooting: you can build your architecture that allows you to overcome these limits; it saves you time of troubleshooting when there is a failure or downtime in your network.

 For example, AWS VGW carries a hard limit of 100 BGP routes in total.
 When the BGP prefixes exceed 100, VGW randomly reset BGP session, leading to unpredictable potential network downtime.